-Candidate No. Name (Date of birth) Career summary, position and duties at the Company and important concurrent positions, if any Number of shares of the Company owned 9 Reappointment Outside Director Independent Director Akira Arima (Aug.
-25, 1949) Attendance at Board of Directors meetings held in FY2019: 11/11 (100%) Apr.
-1973 Entered Nippon Telegraph and Telephone Public Corporation Jun.
-2002 Director and General Manager of Planning Dept., Nippon Telegraph and Telephone East Corporation Apr.
-2003 Director and General Manager of Corporate Planning Dept., Nippon Telegraph and Telephone East Corporation Jun.
-2005 Director, Nippon Telegraph and Telephone Corporation Jun.
-2007 Executive Vice President and Head of the Internet Business Division, NTT Communications Corporation Jun.
-2010 President, Chief Executive Officer, Representative Director, NTT Communications Corporation Jun.
-2015 Director and Advisor, NTT Communications Corporation Jun.
-2017 Advisor, NTT Communications Corporation (present) Jun.
-2018 Director, the Company (present) Position and Duties at the Company Director (Outside Director) 500 shares [Reasons for selection as a candidate for Outside Director] Mr. Akira Arima previously served as Director of Nippon Telegraph and Telephone Corporation, President, Chief Executive Officer of NTT Communications Corporation, etc. He has been stating opinions at meetings of the Company's Board of Directors and on other occasions based on his broad knowledge concerning telecommunications business and experience as a management executive.
+Candidate No. Name (Date of birth) Career summary, position and duties at the Company and important concurrent positions, if any 9 Reappointment Outside Director Independent Director Akira Arima (Aug.
+25, 1949) Attendance at Board of Directors meetings held in FY2019: 11/11 (100%) Corporation Jun.
+2002 Director and General Telegraph and Telepl Director and General Nippon Telegraph and Director, Nippon Telegraph and Director, Nippon Telegraph and Executive Vice Presi Division, NTT Communication President, Chief Exe NTT Communication Director and Advisor , NTT Communications Corporation nunications Corporation (present) 500 shares [Reasons for selection as a candidate for Outside Director] Mr. Akira Arima previously served as Director of Nippon Telegraph and Telephone Corporation, President, Chief Executive Officer of NTT Communications Corporation, etc. He has been stating opinions at meetings of the Company's Board of Directors and on other occasions based on his broad knowledge concerning telecommunications business and experience as a management executive.
 We propose to reappoint him as